catsbyy/cateno/README.md

 ## Scenarios

-Seventeen curated scenarios, each with a number of interconnected events:
+Twenty-two curated scenarios, each with a number of interconnected events:

 - **Fall of Rome** (100–600)
 - **French Revolution** (1700–1803)